lamarquise/libft/README.md

 ##### IsDigit
 Checks if a char is an ascii number.
 Takes an int.
 Returns 1 if it is, 0 otherwise.

+##### StrIsDigit
+Checks if all the char of a string are ascii digits.
+Takes a string str, iterates through it.
+Returns 0 if no str or not digits and 1 if all are digits.

 ##### IsAlNum
 Checks if a char is an ascii letter or number.